WordPress/openverse/documentation/general/general_setup.md

 ### Included tools

-The containerised `ov` environment includes a host of excellent general and specific tools to interact with Openverse's development environment.
-Some of them are listed here for visibility and awareness.
+The containerised `ov` environment includes some excellent general purpose tools to interact with Openverse's development environment.
+Here are some important ones you might see used throughout the documentation:

 - [`just`](https://github.com/casey/just) is a command runner.
 Like `make` but with loads of features for writing scripts `make` was never made for.
 Try